FN 545: Design

 Based on the FN 509, the FN 545 is a striker-fired handgun with a stainless steel slide with ferritic nitrocarburizing finish and a polymer frame.

 Black and flat dark earth (FDE) colorings are available.

 The FN 545's barrel length is 4.1 in for the Standard Full Size (MRD) model & 4.71 in for the Tactical model.
 The backstrap of the grip accepts interchangeable inserts; one arched and one flat.

 The slide has serrations on both front and back, for easy slide manipulation.

 Operation

-The FN 545 features double-action operation with magazine releases and slide locks present on both sides of the gun, plus a Picatinny rail located forward of the trigger guard.
+The FN 545 features single-action operation with magazine releases and slide locks present on both sides of the gun, plus a Picatinny rail located forward of the trigger guard.

 Instead of a manual safety, the 545 includes an integrated trigger safety (the articulated trigger type like the FN FNS) as part of its four passive safety systems: a striker block, a drop safety, a trigger disconnect and a trigger safety lever.

 Magazines

-The FN 545 primarily uses 15-round magazines; 10-round magazines are available for states with a high-capacity magazine ban.
+The FN 545 comes with both an 18-round and 15-round magazines; 10-round magazines are available for states with a high-capacity magazine ban.